 Calculating when to pump was also a pain.
 You had to time it just right to get the most milk.
 You had to space it out correctly to fool your body.
 Even then, it did not always work ideally.
 It just seemed like more work.

 Instincts of My Baby

 Then, you had to convince the baby that a bottle was what she wanted.
 It wasn’t.
 She wanted mommy.
 She wanted to nurse and cuddle.
 She wanted to feel safe and warm.
 Even though my husband wanted to have the experience of feeding the baby, it just didn’t work out.
 It was so much more work and seemed like a huge waste of time.
 I am sorry he missed out on the experience, but my instincts told me that nursing was the best way to go.
 It was more natural and intuitive, so I followed my feelings.
 Plus, it would not have been as helpful as it seems.
 Even if he took over some of the feedings, I still would have had to pump during that same time.

 Night Pumping Wasn’t Worth It

 You need to wake up during the night to pump at least once.
 It is really easy to wake up to breastfeed your baby because baby cuddles are great!
 But waking up to pump may be more of a pain.
 During the night is when prolactin is at its highest.2 Prolactin is a hormone that will help ensure that milk is consistently produced, so it is important to get milk out during this time to maintain production.

 The Benefits of Nursing Outweighed Everything

 Not only does nursing help you bond with your child, there are other benefits as well.
-The coolest benefit that I came across was that your milk will actually adapt to what your child needs.
-When you nurse, your body takes in your child’s salvia.
+The coolest benefit I came across was that your milk will adapt to your child’s needs.3 When you nurse, your body takes in your child’s saliva.
 This process sends a message about what your child needs and your body will change the milk to make that happen.